matejjj27/game-deals-react-app/README.md

-# Video Game Deals Project - educational
+# Video Game Deals Project
+You can browse video game deals from different stores add/remove them to/from cart, select favorite stores.
+This was my first project and it was used for educational purposes only.

 # Getting Started with Create React App